Student Services, Activities and Organizations

 University Printing Services

 University Printing Services provides affordable and convenient printing and production services for students, faculty/staff, academic departments and administrative offices, and the public.
-Printing Services offers competitive pricing on business cards, presentation materials, posters, labels, envelopes, postcards, brochures, booklets and much more.
-High-speed black-and-white digital copies, high-quality color copies, large-format printing and a range of bindery services are among the services offered.
-Student graphic designers are on staff to create custom materials such as resumes, graduation, wedding or special occasion save the date cards, invitations and thank you cards.
+Printing Services offers competitive pricing on business cards, presentation materials, posters, labels, envelopes, postcards, banners, booklets, brochures, buttons, yard signs and much more.
+High-speed black- digital copies, high-quality color copies, large-format printing and a range of bindery services are among the services offered.
+Full time Graphic Designer on staff to create custom materials such as resumes, graduation, wedding or special occasion save the date cards, invitations and thank you cards.
 Printing Services accepts walk-up and online orders.
+We also offer convenient Curbside pickup and drop off.
 Cash, Blugold Account, campus account, and credit cards are welcome.

-University Printing Services has a walk-up location in the first floor lobby of the W. R. Davies Student Center.
-It manages the contracts that provide copiers campus-wide for student and office/departmental use.
-University Printing Services is the designated agency printing manager for UW-Eau Claire, responsible for ensuring that all off-campus printing using state monies is purchased in accordance with state law and policy.
+University Printing Services has a walk-up location in the lower level of Schofield Hall Room 18.
+University Printing Services is the designated agency printing manager for UW-Eau Claire, responsible for ensuring that all Departmental off-campus printing using state monies is purchased in accordance with state law and policy.
 Custom course packs are produced here and made available through the University Bookstore.

 University Service Center

 • Tickets — The University’s centralized ticket office works with organizations, academic departments, Blugold Athletics and other administrative offices to produce and sell tickets to campus events.
-Tickets for basketball, hockey, football, concerts, lectures and other campus programs are available at the Service Center, and bargain movie passes for community theatres also can be purchased in advance.
+Tickets for basketball, hockey, football, concerts, lectures and other campus programs are available at the Service Center.

 • Postal Services — The Service Center offers U.S. Postal Service domestic and limited international mail services.
 A United Parcel Service (UPS) drop box is also available outside Davies Center.

 • Information Services — Campus information including directory assistance, activities information, campus/community maps and brochures can be found at the Service Center.
-The Service Center manages the sale board in Davies Center, as well as its online site; gives vending machine refunds, and provides the campus-wide lost and found services.
+The Service Center gives vending machine refunds, and provides the campus-wide lost and found services.

 Academic & Professional